dreamcatcher-tech/network/Inbox/2023-01-25 1245 trigger updates when geo status alters.md

 ## Recording human approval
 This should be done within each individual customer, and would store a static view of the sector membership.
 If the parameters of the sector change, then we need to raise a flag to indicate inspection is required.
 This requires presenting a virtual view.

+Walk the collection, possibly going from newest to oldest by going back thru pulse history.
+Each time an item is displayed, get its approval data.
+If not present, or if different to what is in the routing tree at this moment, display it as an error, allowing it to be sorted for.

 ### Change to sectors requiring approval
 If the sectors are redrawn, then a customer might end up changing sectors.
 When approval was given to a customer as being set up correctly, we should bake in what sector they are part of.